 ‘‘Man, you’re virtually running that town!’’ laughed Goldblum.
 We were at home up on the hill, plowing through yet another helping of his healing mincemeat, egg and noodle medley.
 Goldblum always got a huge kick out of my weekly Štúrovo tales, so this latest yarn, complete with newspaper article, was a particular treat. ‘‘Mr. Lignon… The King of Štúrovo!’’ he snickered, ‘‘man… I gotta see this place for myself’’.

-Initially shocked and speechless, it took a minute or two for the situation to hit me and when it did I became rapidly enraged.
+I was shocked… speechless… so it took a minute or two for the situation to hit me and when it did I found myself becoming enraged.
 I’d been taking his crap for weeks and somehow it had gotten to the point where I was starting to dread my visits. ‘‘If you don’t like my classes and you aren’t going to participate, just get out’’ I said, pointing to the door.
 Rooted to the spot, he stared back at me with a face like a slapped fish.
-Picking up his notebook, Pavel turned and headed out, muttering to himself in Polish before exiting with a dramatic slamming of the door.
+Picking up his notebook, Pavel turned and headed out, muttering to himself with a dramatic slamming of the door.

 ‘‘I see’’ said Mr. Vechko when I’d finished telling him the whole story. ‘‘Well… there is a saying I have for occasions like this’’.
 We were in his office and he was standing facing the window, looking out over a wide square of trucks and crates, workers scurrying around in all directions. ‘‘Complainers complain’’ he said, turning to face me. ‘‘Yes… complainers always complain Mr. Leighton.
 Don’t worry about it, I think it’s best Pavel does not come to class anymore’’.